Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The Labour Law includes no specific or express anti-discrimination provisions (please see above).

 The Labour Law provides that, if a disabled employee (notwithstanding a partially disabled employee) can perform other work consistent with his or her health, the employer must assign the employee – at his or her request – to that other work, if possible, and pay the employee his or her normal wage.
 The Labour Law includes no additional specific or express anti-discrimination provisions.

 The Labour Law contains no specific anti-discrimination provisions (please see above).
 However, it does provide that female employees are entitled to the same wage as male employees performing the same work.

 (e) Sexual orientation?

-Homosexuality is a criminal offence in the United Arab Emirates.
+Homosexual acts are a criminal offence in the United Arab Emirates.

-To date, the Anti-discrimination Law’s scope in the employment context has been largely untested.
+To date, the anti-discrimination law’s scope in the employment context has been largely untested.

 Family and medical leave

 What is the position in relation to family and medical leave?